fairscape/fairscape-cli/docs/getting-started.md

   "/home/user/test_rocrate"
 ```

+`fairscape-cli` offers an option to annotate certain types of datasets with schema-level metadata.
+The page
+[Schema Metadata](schema-metadata.md) demonstrates how the CLI can be used to generate the schema metadata for a dataset.

 #### Add software object

 The sub-command `software` is used to add a software.
 It uses eight required parameters `name`, `author`, `version`, `description`, `file-format`, `source-filepath`, `destination-filepath`, and `date-modified`.
 The additional five parameters are optional.
 Metadata about the software are added to the `ro-crate-metadata.json` and the software object is copied to the location `ROCRATE_PATH`.